JanVidarElven/build-azure-ad-protected-api-azure-functions/DEMO_STEPS/DEMO_PART_4,.md

     scopes: ["openid", "profile"]
   };

-  // Add here scopes for access token to be used at API endpoints. const tokenRequest = {
-    scopes: ["api://whishesapi/access_as_user", "api://whishesapi/Whish.ReadWrite"]
-  };
 ```

 Change the above code to your app id from the frontend app registration, and if you have other names for the api scopes change that as well for the tokenRequest constant.